ben-z/free-sidecar/README.md

 ### Inspirations

-[SidecarPatcher](https://github.com/pookjw/SidecarPatcher) - This replaces a hex string that only exists in beta versions (thus does not work for the final release).
+[SidecarPatcher](https://github.com/pookjw/SidecarPatcher) - This replaces a hex string that only exists in beta versions (and apparently some official releases?) (thus does not work for me in the final release).
 [Free Sidecar](https://github.com/ben-z/free-sidecar/) uses partial device model string matching (details [here](https://github.com/ben-z/free-sidecar/blob/1390f561000ccfc6122bcae0b1fff1cd5da3b0f0/free-sidecar/utils.swift#L83-L91)) and should work for future versions of macOS as well.